Identity Abroad

 Resources

-For LGBTQ+ Students
+For LGBTQIA + Students

 • How important is it to me to go somewhere accepting of my identity?
+What type of destination will I be happiest in?

 • What does LGBT+ expression look like in my destination?
 How does this differ from what I'm used to?